 The Bottom Line

 Does alcohol make you retain water?
 The answer is yes!
-Excessive drinking makes your kidney hold on to excess water in response to a lack of suitable water.
+Excessive drinking makes your kidneys hold on to excess water in response to a lack of suitable water.
 Consequently, you experience the symptoms of edema, or what is popularly known as water retention.

 Supplement your diet with some exercise to double your results.
 Check out this 20-min Full Body Workout at Home.